kchendv/mansion-adventure/README.md

 ## Controls
 Command | What it does
 ------------ | -------------
-"north", "south", "east", "west" | move in a particular direction "take" | takes an item
+"go" + "north", "south", "east", "west" | move in a particular direction "take" + item_name | takes an item
-"drop" | drops an item
+"drop" + item_name | drops an item
 other commands | performs a custom action

 ## Dependecies